Beyond the Door (1974 film): Casting

-Assonitis originally wanted to cast Samantha Eggar in the lead role, but his assistant Peter Shepherd recommended Juliet Mills, whom he'd previously worked with on the Billy Wilder film Avanti!
+Assonitis originally wanted to cast Samantha Eggar in the lead role, but his assistant Peter Shepherd recommended Juliet Mills, with whom he'd previously worked on the Billy Wilder film Avanti!
 (1972).
 Mills recalled in a 2005 interview:I just got a call from my agent that they were making this film in San Francisco and in Rome.
 I had made a previous film in Rome, Avanti! with Jack Lemmon and I love working in Italy.
 So it really came through my agent.
 I read the script and I thought that this sounds like fun.
 I never done one of these sort of movies, so that was it.
 And of course The Exorcist had come out a year or so earlier, and I'd seen that.
 So I thought these kinds of films are popular, and why not?
 It was a fun film to make.
 Two great locations, San Francisco and Rome.David Colin Jr., who played Ken, was the son of the founder of the American University of Rome.
 Said Colin a 2017 interview, "It was a very fun time for me, very rollicking."